 Ex-prisoner insights Back to top

 Supporting prisoners to help reduce their chances of reoffending is central to our mission.
-Understanding the difference that the right interaction with a prison officer at the right moment can make it critical.
+It is critical to understand that the right interaction with a prison officer at the right moment can make a huge difference.

 Here, a serving prisoner talks about the hope he has gained from finding a new skill and what difference a good prison officer can make.